libretime/libretime/docs/manual/now-playing/index.md

 After you have found the items that you want using the search tools, you can then drag and drop them from the library table on the left side of the page into the shows on the right side, including the current playing show.

 If the current show has nothing playing out at the time, the new item will begin playing immediately.
-This manual triggering of playout can be used as a live assist technique, in which the Airtime server's soundcard output is mixed with other sources such as microphones or telephone hybrids on its way to a transmitter, or a separate stream encoder.
+This manual triggering of playout can be used as a live assist technique, in which the Libretime server's soundcard output is mixed with other sources such as microphones or telephone hybrids on its way to a transmitter, or a separate stream encoder.
 For instance, a live show's host may not wish to cut off a studio discussion in order to play music at a fixed time.

 ![](static/Screenshot428-Library_drag_and_drop.png)

 You can also select multiple items using the **Select** menu button, just beneath the simple search field, which has the options to **Select this page** of search results, **Deselect this page** and **Deselect all**.
 Alternatively, use the checkboxes on the left side of the library table to select specific items.
 Then drag one of the items into the show to add all of the selected items, or click the **Add to selected show** button, which has a plus icon.
-If you wish, you can also use the **Trashcan** button to permanently remove items from Airtime's library.
+If you wish, you can also use the **Trashcan** button to permanently remove items from Libretime's library.
 Only *admin* users have permission to delete all items.

 To insert checkbox selected items at a specific time in the show schedule, click one of the grey and white triangle icons on the left side of the schedule table, which will change to red and white.
 A red horizontal line will be shown at the insertion point.
 Then click the **Add to selected show** button in the library table.